George Sterling: Lilith

 Sterling wrote Lilith: A Dramatic Poem, a four-act fantasy verse drama from 1904 to 1918.
 The play was first published in 1919.
 Influential critic H. L. Mencken said of Sterling: "I think his dramatic poem Lilith was the greatest thing he ever wrote."
-The New York Times declared Lilith "the finest thing in poetic drama yet done in America and one of the finest poetic dramas yet written in English."
+The New York Times declared Lilith "the finest thing in poetic drama yet done in America and one of the finest poetic dramas yet written in English".
 Author Theodore Dreiser said: "It rings richer in thought than any American dramatic poem with which I am familiar."
-Poet Clark Ashton Smith wrote: "Lilith is certainly the best dramatic poem in English since the days of Swinburne and Browning. … The lyrics interspersed throughout the drama are as beautiful as any by the Elizabethans."
+Poet Clark Ashton Smith wrote: "Lilith is certainly the best dramatic poem in English since the days of Swinburne and Browning. ...
+The lyrics interspersed throughout the drama are as beautiful as any by the Elizabethans."
 In his book George Sterling, Thomas E. Benediktsson stated: "The allegorical Lilith is undoubtedly Sterling's best poem."

+Rosamund

 On March 23, 1920, Sterling announced he had finished the first draft of a historical play, Rosamund.
-He finished the final draft on April 15, telling H. L. Mencken, "I've finished my dramatic poem, Rosamund.
+He finished the final draft on April 15, telling H. L. Mencken: "I've finished my dramatic poem, Rosamund.
 It contains one rape and four murders—quite Shakespearean."
 Sterling found Princess Rosamund's story in chapter 45 of The Decline and Fall of the Roman Empire by Edward Gibbons.
 In 567 A.D., Alboin, king of the Lombards, killed the Gepid king Cunimund.
 King Alboin raped Cunimund's daughter Princess Rosamund, then forced her to marry him and become his queen.
 In 572 A.D., Queen Rosamund avenged her father by assassinating her husband King Alboin.
 Sterling self-published 500 numbered, hand-signed copies of Rosamund: A Dramatic Poem.
 The Oakland Tribune summed it up: "The story of the princess who was thrown into a world of fighting and lustful men, who was most grievously wronged and who became thereafter an avenger who used her beauty and her love as her weapons, is one that is filled with intense dramatic possibility and as told by Sterling has a tremendous emotional appeal, a noble rhythm, and a tragic atmosphere comparable to that of Macbeth."
 After reading the play, Clark Ashton Smith wrote to Sterling: "My congratulations on Rosamund!
 As you warned me, it lacks the poetic beauty of Lilith; but nevertheless, it is a great drama.
 What action!
 It should make a tremendous 'film', if you don't mind my saying so; I don't mean that as a slam, in any sense."

+"The Cool, Grey City of Love"

 Outside of Rosamund, Sterling had little published in 1920.
 That year, just four national magazines printed his poems.
 However, a local newspaper poem was a hit.
-Sterling's "The Cool, Grey City of Love (San Francisco)," gave San Francisco its most popular nickname.
+Sterling's "The Cool, Grey City of Love (San Francisco)", gave San Francisco its most popular nickname.
 The poem was reprinted many times, both in publications and as stand-alone collectables.